aws-samples/serverless-games-on-aws/Serverless Data Analytics Lab/README.md

 * Take a look at the other code in this file.
 This file gathers game data when a player successfully escapes or dies from the haunted mansion, and makes a POST to API Gateway to send that data to the analytics pipeline.
 This is the code in the script that makes the POST request to API Gateway using Unity's built-in _UnityWebRequest_ which handles the flow of HTTP communication.
 There are no external modules required!

-* **Note:** The WWWForm api is eventually planned for deprecation, those looking to future proof will want to use List<IMultipartFormSection>.
+* The WWWForm api is eventually planned for deprecation, those looking to future proof will want to use List<IMultipartFormSection>.

+* **NOTE:** For the purpose of this lab, this API Gateway endpoint is unauthenticated and open to the public.
+In a production environment, you would want to authenticate any calls made to your endpoint.
+You can do this using an authorizer for your API Gateway which authenticates requests.
+This can be a Lambda authorizer or a Cognito authorizer.
+To learn how to use Cognito to set up player authentication and authorization to authenticate requests made to your API Gateway, check out this lab - https://github.com/aws-samples/serverless-games-on-aws/tree/master/Cognito%20User%20Pools%20Authentication%20Lab

 ```
     IEnumerator Post(string url, string jsonData)